 Legislative updates to the state's captive statute, which was approved by state lawmakers in 2003, also have helped growth.

 For example, legislation passed in early 2019 allows captives, if their parents so choose, to move into dormancy.
 By going into dormancy, captives are subject to much smaller capital and surplus requirements.
-For example, a single-parent captive would only have to maintain $25,000 in capital and surplus, a fraction of the $250,000 that is normally required under Utah's captive statute.
+For instance, a single-parent captive would only have to maintain $25,000 in capital and surplus, a fraction of the $250,000 that is normally required under Utah's captive statute.

 Another positive for captive sponsors: application forms and annual reporting forms can be filed online.
 "Virtually everything can be filed online," said Tempe Robins, director of operations and compliance for Strategic Risk Solutions in Scottsdale, Arizona.

 Capital and surplus requirements vary by captive type.
-For example, the minimum capital and surplus requirements are $250,000 for a single-parent captive, $700,000 for an industrial captive, and $750,000 for an association captive.
+For example, the minimum capital and surplus requirements are $250,000 for a single-parent captive; $250,000 for a sponsored captive, of which $50,000 must come from the sponsor/core; $700,000 for an industrial captive; and $500,000 for an association captive.

 Future captive growth is promising, observers say.
 "Utah will continue to grow," said Ms. Robins, adding that Utah will continue to attract new captives, as well as captives from other domiciles.